cyypherus/skyfeed/README.md

 `cargo run --bin publish`

 If you'd like to verify your feed server's endpoints _locally_ before you publish, you can also use the [verify](./src/bin/verify.rs) utility.

+### Contributing

+This repo uses `cargo-public-api` to snapshot test the public API.

+If your PR changes the public API, one of the checks will fail by default.

+If the changes to the public API were intentional you can update the snapshot by running:

+`UPDATE_SNAPSHOTS=yes cargo test --features test-api`